camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   the current state differs from the state, on which the transaction has worked on.
 In this case the `OptimisticLockingException` will be thrown and a rollback is executed.
 After the rollback, the transaction will be retried.

+### Common places where OLE Occurs

+* Competing External Requests
+* Synchronization Points inside Processes

+### Internal Implementation Details

+* Version Columns in the database
+* Check at the end of a Command
+* Transaction Rollback

   In the sections above the behavior in case of exceptions and rollbacks are already described.
 You can read in the documentation that if exceptions during execution appear the